 Simultaneously to his own artistic work on sound and music, he directed a few pieces in contemporary performance, video art and video mapping, and has been invited to advise programmers and curators in several festivals and events in Europe.
 From 2000 to 2009, he produced EME Festival,, an event dedicated to experimental arts and non-standard music.
 Among other acts, he underlines Paolo Angeli, Oval, Tim Hecker, Hauschka, Frank Bretschneider, Scanner, Tina Frank, Lia, Gabriel Anton Irrisari, Freiband, Stephan Mathieu, Colleen, Freiband, Biosphere, Zavoloka, Murcof, Sanso-xtro, etc.

 He has been teaching and coordinating sound and audiovisuals in art schools since the 90’s.
-At At the moment, he is a researcher in computer music at CITAR, the Research Center for Science and Technology in Art at UCP, Porto, where he is also teaching.
+At the moment he is a researcher in computer music at CITAR, the Research Center for Science and Technology in Art at UCP, Porto.

 releases: please go to discography